gorilla-devs/ferium/README.md

 If Ferium fails to download a mod, it will print it's name in red and give the reason.
 It will continue downloading the rest of the mods and will exit with an error.

 **WARNING:** _When upgrading, any files not downloaded by Ferium will be moved to the `.old` folder in the output directory_

+### Upgrading Modpacks

+> If your output directory's `mods` and `resourcepacks` sre not empty when setting it, Ferium will offer to create a backup.
+Please do so if it contains any files you would like to keep

+Now after adding all your mods, run `ferium modpack upgrade` to download the modpack to your output directory.
+This defaults to `.minecraft`, which is the default Minecraft resources directory.
+You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).
+You can choose to pick a custom output directory when adding modpacks or [change it later](#managing-modpacks).

+If Ferium fails to download a mod, it will print it's name in red and give the reason.
+It will continue downloading the rest of the mods and will exit with an error.

+**WARNING:** _If you choose to install modpack overrides, your existing configs may be overwritten_

 ### Managing Mods